kompasim/uyghurscript-vscode-extension/README.md

 Added features X, Y, and Z.

+## How to use

+> just search `uyghur` keyword in vscode, after installation create a file with `.ug` extension, after that you can use the features of this extension.

 ## For more information

 > you need to downlaod uyghur script binary to execute programs, please visit [UyghurScript](https://github.com/kompasim/UyghurScript) for more information about uyghurscript, u can see some examples in `./examples/` folder and documents in `./document/` folder ...